Rainbow Family

-The Rainbow Family of Living Light is a counter-culture, in existence since approximately 1970.
+The Rainbow Family of Living Light is a Counterculture movement, in existence since approximately 1970.
 It is a loose affiliation of individuals, some nomadic, generally asserting that it has no leader.
 They put on yearly, primitive camping events on public land known as Rainbow Gatherings.

 Origins

 The Rainbow Family was created out of the Vortex I gathering at Milo McIver State Park in Estacada, Oregon (30 miles south of Portland, Oregon), from August 28 to September 3, 1970.
 Inspired in large part by the first Woodstock Festival, two attendees at Vortex, Barry "Plunker" Adams and Garrick Beck, are both considered among the founders of the Rainbow Family.
 Adams emerged from the Haight-Ashbury scene in San Francisco and is the author of Where Have All the Flower Children Gone?
 Beck is the son of Julian Beck, founder of The Living Theatre, known for their production Paradise Now!

 The first official Rainbow Family Gathering was held at the Strawberry Lake, Colorado, on the Continental Divide, in 1972.
 A week before the festival was to begin, local authorities banned the event and state police blocked the road to the lake.
 A film of the 1972 Gathering states that Paul Geisendorfer, a local landowner, offered his land as a temporary site as over 10,000 attendees gathered behind police barriers.
 While there were hundreds of arrests, the huge number of attendees caused authorities to stand down and let them pass through the barriers.